 Postdoctoral Researcher, Soil and Environmental Biogeochemistry Lab, Stanford University, 2005–2007

 American Chemical Society

-Evaluated a patented treatment method for the stabilization of cadmium and lead in fly ash from a waste-to-energy facility and the potential for remobilization under landfill conditions for a client operating a landfill.
+Evaluated a patented treatment method for the stabilization of cadmium and lead in fly ash from a waste-to-energy (WTE) facility and the potential for remobilization under landfill conditions for a client operating a landfill.
 The goal of this work was to understand the cause of regulatory exceedances reported by the WTE operator.
-Project included an evaluation of the chemistry of the treatment method, an investigation of the specific laboratory methods used to confirm stabilization and a field investigation of the landfilled waste to evaluate landfill conditions.
+Project included an evaluation of the chemistry of the treatment method, an investigation of the specific laboratory methods used to confirm stabilization, and a field investigation of the landfilled waste to evaluate landfill conditions.

 Evaluated sources of mercury to river sediments using mercury stable isotope techniques in support of an expert witness report.